KaddijatouB/GS-stable-matching/README.md

 # Gale-Shapley stable matching

 Overview:
-Initially, all individuals are is unmarried.
+Initially, all individuals are unmarried.
 An unmarried man m chooses the woman w who is at the top of his preference list and proposes to her.
 The woman remains engaged from the point at which she receives her ﬁrst proposal; and the sequence of partners to which she is engaged gets better and